MicrosoftDocs/win32/desktop-src/printdocs/uploadprinterdriverpackage.md

 ---
-Description: 'Uploads a printer driver to the print server's driver store so that it can be installed by calling InstallPrinterDriverFromPackage.' ms.assetid: 'dd3b3a3b-8ded-44ae-85dd-e630bc62e898'
+Description: Uploads a printer driver to the print server's driver store so that it can be installed by calling InstallPrinterDriverFromPackage. ms.assetid: dd3b3a3b-8ded-44ae-85dd-e630bc62e898
 title: UploadPrinterDriverPackage function
 ms.topic: article
 ms.date: 05/31/2018